nhsconnect/FHIR-NRLS-API/pages/pointers/pointer_lifecycle.md

 In order to supersede a pointer, there must always be a newer version.
 Therefore, to ensure the transactional integrity of this activity, which spans two Pointers (P1 and P2 in our example), the action is wrapped up into the CREATE of P2.
 More details on the mechanics of this are provided in the [Managing Pointers to content](pointer_maintenance.html#managing-pointers-to-content) section.

-## Pointer status transition: worked examples
+## Pointer Status Transition: Worked Examples

 Note that in the diagrams below, three properties from the Pointer data model are referenced.
 One of them is the version.
 This is the version of the Pointer, not the version of the content referenced.
 Each time a particular instance of a Pointer is modified, the NRL service will increment the version by one, as can be seen in several of the worked examples.